 Scenic Hot Springs

 Scenic Hot Springs is located on private land and requires written permission to access the springs.
 Permission can be received for a small fee and is limited to a maximum of 10 people per day.
 The trail leading up to the hot springs is about an hour hike and has a good incline the whole way up, so come prepared with good footwear and maybe even a pair of snowshoes depending on the weather.

 Carson Hot Springs

-Carson Hot Springs isn’t a fancy spa retreat however it is a quiet get away from everyday life.
-For instance you could spend an hour getting a spa treatment with a soak or spend the weekend escaping the hustle of everyday life.
+Carson Hot Springs isn’t a fancy spa retreat however it is a quiet getaway from everyday life.
+For instance, you could spend an hour getting a spa treatment with a soak or spend the weekend escaping the hustle of everyday life.
 Carson Hot Springs is the perfect getaway.
-This rustic hot springs offer simplicity surrounding the sulfur rich healing water.
-The hotel, that was completed in 1901 is still being used today along with the cabins and bath house.
+These rustic hot springs offer simplicity surrounding the sulfur-rich healing water.
+The hotel, that was completed in 1901 is still being used today along with the cabins and bathhouse.

 This is the perfect time of year to rent an RV and take a tour of Washington hot springs.
 The weather is cold, the RV rental prices are low and the hot springs are hot.
 Visit our quote program now and start planning your next Washington hot springs RV rental trip.

 For other road trip ideas, you can check out these links.